TayvenP/tayvenp.github.io/_posts/2025-09-21-CyberAwarenessWeek4.md

 ---

 **Action for this week:** Spend five minutes reviewing your privacy settings on your main social media account.
 You'll be surprised how much you can lock down in one sitting.

+---

+Remember, you don't have to use social media at all if it doesn't serve you.
+Stepping back - whether that means deleting old accounts, taking a break, or choosing not to join in the first place - is a valid choice.
+Your privacy, focus, and wellbeing often benefit more from being selective about where you spend your time online than from chasing every new platform.